 As for the menu, the raw fish crudos are out of this world.
 Start with lots of them.
-Definitely get a pasta or two, we'll get into that below.
-And when it comes to picking your fish entree, it’s all a matter of taste because the simple preparations are seasoned perfectly and you really can’t go wrong.
+Definitely get a pasta or two, and when it comes to picking your fish entree, it’s all a matter of taste because the simple preparations are seasoned perfectly and you really can’t go wrong.

-This is how you start a meal at Esca, and maybe some oysters too.
+This is how you start a meal at Esca, and maybe some oysters, too.
 The crudo section of the menu literally covers every fish in the sea.
 It doesn’t matter what you mess with, it’s going to be delicious.
-Get a sampler and try a bunch of different stuff.
+Get a sampler to try a bunch of different stuff.

-One of our favorite appetizers, we get this every time.
+One of our favorite appetizers.
 Whole cuttlefish cooked in their own ink with butterbeans and pastina.
 Watch out, don’t get the black ink all over your shirt.

 We’ve been known to come here and do a clam tasting menu.
-Crudo, this dish, forno, which are littleneck clams baked with honey crisp apple, double smoked bacon and horseradish, the absolutely flawless Linguine Vongole, with red hot pepper and pancetta and the Zuppa di Pesce, their delicious fish stew entree (that has clams in it).
+Crudo, this dish, forno (which are littleneck clams baked with apple, double-smoked bacon, and horseradish), the absolutely flawless Linguine Vongole with red hot pepper and pancetta, and the Zuppa di Pesce (their delicious fish stew entree that has clams in it).

 Whatever pasta they have on the menu with sea urchin and crabmeat, order it.
 Thank us later.